vijaymanikantareddy/Java-Prep/README.md

 30
 ```

-## 2. Array Initialization and Access
+## 2. Array Initialization and Access 🔄

-Arrays can be initialized directly with values or by assigning values to specific indices.
-Elements are accessed using zero-based indices.
+Arrays can be initialized directly or via indices.

 ### Example